The Basic Structure of NPB's Registration System

 Introduction of the Development Player System and Roster Expansion

 The development player system introduced in 2005 added a new dimension to NPB's registration framework.
 Development players are not included in the 70-player roster limit and can be independently held by each team.
 This system was created to provide second chances for players not selected in the draft or removed from the active roster.
-The greatest success stories of the development player system are the Giants' Tetsuya Yamaguchi and SoftBank's Kodai Senga.
+The greatest success stories of the development player system are the Yomiuri's Tetsuya Yamaguchi and SoftBank's Kodai Senga.
 Their presence as development draft picks who thrived at the first-team level and grew into representative players proved the system's effectiveness.
 However, the development player system has challenges.
 Some teams stockpile large numbers of development players, drawing criticism over the significant difference in treatment compared to roster players.
 Development players' minimum guaranteed salaries are set low, and improvement of working conditions is being demanded.

 Books about pitching strategy analysis are also helpful

-The Future of Registration Systems and Comparison with MLB
+Registration System Prospects and Comparison with MLB

 NPB's registration system has unique characteristics compared to MLB's roster system.
 MLB expanded its active roster to 26 in 2020, with expansion to 28 in September.
 NPB's 29-player active registration is comparable to MLB's level.
-A future challenge being discussed is the flexibilization of pitcher and position player registration slots.
+A challenge discussed as of 2024 is the flexibilization of pitcher and position player registration slots.
 The current system fixes 13 pitchers and 16 position players, but there are calls for transitioning to a flexible system allowing allocation changes based on team strategy.
 Additionally, the emergence of two-way players has made the distinction between pitchers and position players increasingly ambiguous, potentially necessitating a fundamental review of the registration system.
 NPB's registration system requires delicate system design that simultaneously pursues three goals: protecting player health, diversifying team strategies, and maintaining game quality.